falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 We will be using two separate serviceAccounts, one for the event-listener and one for the poddeleter it self.

-So lets create these serviceAccounts and give them some access.
+So let us create these serviceAccounts and give them some access.

 Below you can find the event listener RBAC config.